cal-itp/data-analyses/README.md

 https://docs.calitp.org/data-infra/analytics_tools/overview.html

-## Parameterized reports
+## Publishing Reports

-[The reports config file](./reports_config.yml) configures the parameterized report generation for this repo.
+[The sites folder](./portfolio/sites/) contains the YAML files that drive sites deployed to [https://analysis.calitp.org/](https://analysis.calitp.org/); the existing sites can be used as examples/templates for deploying additional sites.
+Also, the Data Services Documentation has a [specific chapter](https://docs.calitp.org/data-infra/publishing/overview.html) dedicated to various ways to publish data.

-### Caveats
+### Caveats (when using the portfolio site)
 Jupyter Book/Sphinx do not play nicely with Markdown headers written out in `display()` calls.
-Therefore, [portfolio.py](./portfolio.py) uses a custom Papermill engine to template Markdown cells directly.
+Therefore, [portfolio.py](./portfolio.py) uses a custom Papermill engine to template Markdown cells directly, following Python formatted-string syntax.
+For example, your Markdown cell could contain `# {district_name}` and it will be templated by the underlying engine.